 "Our tendency to be extroverted or introverted is as profound a part of our identities as our gender."

--Susan Cain, author of Quiet: The Power of Introverts in a World that Can't Stop Talking
+(Susan Cain, author of Ouiet: The Power of Introverts in a World that Can't Stop Talking, 2012)

-Staples ninth graders complete an inventory that provides an individualized four-letter code that describes their personality, social preferences and learning styles.
-Results are available for students and parents to view in Naviance.
+Staples' freshmen complete the "Do What You Are" assessment on Naviance in January.
+This short survey generates an individualized four-letter code that describes the student's personality, social preferences and learning styles.
+Results are available for students and parents to view in Family Connection under About Me/Personality Type.
 This self-awareness can be useful for students as they begin to consider the types of work environments in which they will be most likely to thrive, and we often refer back to these results with them when discussing post-high school planning options.
-When it comes to introversion vs. extraversion, neither type is "better."
-However, we live in a culture that has elevated and come to value the traits associated with extraversion (like boldness and sociability), often to the detriment of our introverts.
+Arguably the most crucial aspect of this personality type indicator is the first factor: introversion vs. extraversion.
+While neither type is "better," we live in a culture that has elevated and come to value the traits associated with extraversion (like boldness and sociability), often to the detriment of our introverts.
 It can be very helpful to understand the experience and strengths of introverts to better support them.